 You may generally deduct the mortgage interest on your main home and a second home, up to the limits described below.

-- A loan secured by a third home is a personal loan and the interest is not deductible.
-Interest on a third home used exclusively for business might be deductible as a business expense. - Your mortgage interest deduction is limited, based on the type of debt you have.
-Note: Slightly different rules apply to mortgages taken out before October 14, 1987.
+A loan secured by a third home is a personal loan and the interest is not deductible.
+Interest on a third home used exclusively for business might be deductible as a business expense.